laravel/docs/upgrade.md

 This is unlikely to affect your application unless you were manually implementing this interface.

+#### Custom Drivers

+If you are using the `Auth::extend` method to define a custom method of retrieving users.
+You should now use `Auth::provider` to define your custom user provider.
+Once you have defined the custom provider, you may configure it in the `providers` array of your new `auth.php` configuration file.

+For more information on custom authentication providers, consult the [full authentication documentation](/docs/{{version}}/authentication).

 ### Authorization

 The `Illuminate\Auth\Access\UnauthorizedException` has been renamed to `Illuminate\Auth\Access\AuthorizationException`.
 The is unlikely to affect your application if you are not manually catching this exception.